icons8/lunacy-docs/docs/components_new.md

 **Detach from component**

-Detach the instance from its main component or press Ctrl + Alt + D (⌘ + ⌥ + B).
+Detach the instance from its main component or press `Ctrl + Alt + D` (`⌘ + ⌥ + B`).

 **Reset instance size**

-Reset the size of the instance.
 If you resized the instance, click this button to revert it to the size of the main component.

 **Go to main component**

-Redirects you to this instance’s main component.
+Redirects you to the instance's main component.

 **Component type**

 See the corresponding [main component property](#main-component-properties).

-Once you modify an instance, the  <embed type="image/svg+xml" alt="reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PmMyhR72A0GyShZvh91lgA.svg"  width="16" > button appears in the instance properties in the right panel, indicating that the instance has an override:
+Once you modify an instance, the  <embed type="image/svg+xml" alt="reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PmMyhR72A0GyShZvh91lgA.svg"  width="16" > button appears in this section, indicating that the instance has an override:

 <embed type="image/svg+xml" alt="instance_reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/5lHhTwB-kkq7WL8ZYDn_QQ.svg" width="844" />

-Click it to reset the override and revert the instance back to the style of the main component.
+Click it to **reset the override** and revert the instance back to the style of the main component.

 ## Creating overrides

-To reiterate, an override is any edit you make to a component instance.
-Here are the details on how they work.
+To reiterate, an override is any edit you make to a component instance. this section covers them in detail.

-Click `▾` next to the title of a component instance in the Layer list to expand its contents.
+Click `▾` next to the title of a component instance in the **Layer list** to expand its contents.
 You can modify all the layers inside it to apply the changes to **this component instance only**, creating an override:

 <embed type="image/svg+xml" alt="instance_in_layer_list" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/qtjn2JJXVkixZRrCeXVMiA.svg" width="844" />